ga-dc/wdi7/asking-for-help.md

 [Just click this handy link to create an issue with these blanks inserted for you!](https://github.com/ga-dc/project1/issues/new?title=issue+with+____&body=I+tried+_____.+I+expected+_____+to+happen._____+happened+instead.)

-*Please close your issues when you've received a satisfactory answer*, and let us know what the solution was!
+- *Please close your issues when you've received a satisfactory answer*, and let us know what the solution was!
 We'll close issues that have gone more than 3 hours without any updates.

-**Note:** Issues can only be reopened by instructors.
+- Issues can only be reopened by instructors.
 Therefore, should your issue get closed, please create a *new* issue, and if it's applicable to your previous issue, just include a link to the previous issue.
+- If the issue is complicated enough, we'll come find you in person to work through the problem after looking at the Github issue.

 ## Why?
 Many reasons!
 The biggest is that programmers often have the same question.
 This way, students with the same question can find their answer in one place.